cuba-platform/masquerade/README.md

 If you run your tests in the Mozilla Firefox browser, you need to edit standard test configuration for the test project in Idea.
-To do so, click the **Select Run/Debug Configuration** button, select *Edit Configurations*  in the drop-down list.In the VM options field add the following:
+To do so, click the **Select Run/Debug Configuration** button, select *Edit Configurations*  in the drop-down list.
+In the VM options field add the following:

     -Dselenide.browser=marionette -Dwebdriver.gecko.driver=<your_path>/geckodriver.exe